thomastour/thomas-tourlidas-/README.md

-# I'm on a reskilling journey to become a Software Engineer.
-Shaping the digital future one line of code at a time! 😎👨‍💻
+#Shaping the digital future one line of code at a time! 😎👨‍💻

 ## Connect with me: